wavefrontHQ/docs/pages/doc/ts_lowpass.md

 * With time series as a filtering function.
 * With traces as a filtering function.
 * With spans as a filtering function.

+You can use the `lt` operator with time series.
+You can use more than one operator to create a bounded expression.
+For example, use `ts(<tsExpression>).gt(50.5).lt(70.5)` to return only values greater than 50.5 and less than 70.5.

 ### Time-Series Filtering Function